buhrmi/vue-pouch/README.md

-> Please, only use this plugin for prototyping purposes.
+> Use this plugin for prototyping purposes only.
 Authentication is kind-of broken/badly implemented.
-I don't recommend this plugin for production use.
 There are a couple of re-implementations of this project that try to address the shortcomings.
 It might be worthwhile to look at this one https://github.com/MDSLKTR/pouch-vue

 # vue-pouch